by Susan Flantzer © Unofficial Royalty 2019

 Frederik and Vilhelmine Marie were married on November 1, 1828, at the Christiansborg Palace Church in Copenhagen, Denmark.
 The wedding was very popular with the Danish people who participated in many festivities.
 However, the marriage was childless and unhappy, mostly due to Frederik’s affairs and drinking.
 The couple separated in April 1834 and divorced on September 4, 1837.

 In 1839, when Frederik’s father succeeded to the Danish throne, Frederik became Crown Prince.
 Frederik needed to marry again.
 He heard about Caroline Mariane of Mecklenburg-Strelitz, a German princess who had been taught Danish by a Danish poet.
 Caroline Mariane was the daughter of Georg, Grand Duke of Mecklenburg-Strelitz and Princess Marie of Hesse-Kassel.
 33-year-old Frederik and 20-year-old Caroline Mariane were married in Neustrelitz in the Grand Duchy of Mecklenburg-Strelitz on June 10, 1841.
 On June 21, they arrived in Denmark and made a festive entrance in Copenhagen.
 Once again, the marriage was childless and unhappy.
 Caroline Mariane was inexperienced, shy, and nervous and no match for Frederik’s boisterous temperament.
-In 1844, she went to visit her parents and refused to return to Denmark.
+In 1844, she visited her parents and refused to return to Denmark.
 The couple divorced on September 30, 1846.

 In 1848, Frederik’s father died and he succeeded to the Danish throne as King Frederik VII.
-During the 1830s, he had met Louise Rasmussen, a ballerina and stage actress.
+During the 1830s, he met Louise Rasmussen, a ballerina and stage actress.
 Frederik began a relationship with Louise during the 1840s and upon becoming king, he wished to marry Louise but the government was not in favor of the marriage.

 In December 1847, a month before his death, Frederik’s father King Christian VIII commissioned the drafting of a new constitution in which the absolute monarchy would be abolished.
 He died before the draft was finished.
 Upon his deathbed, Christian VIII urged his son to continue with the work of the new constitution.
 On June 5, 1849, King Frederik VII signed the new constitution which made him a constitutional monarch.